 HempMy Pet continues to be the only pet label clinically studied and recommended by Veterinarians.
 I can recommend HempMy Pet because it is independently tested and I would suggest being used as maintenance for frequent challenges, not a one time dose here or there.
 Use PROMO Code DDW10 for 10% off.

 Personal Testimonial: I have personally tested HempMy Pet to make sure it is a product I can stand by.
 Although it is marketed to animals, it is just as safe and effective for humans.
 Within days of daily use, I found relief.
 Within a couple of weeks, I had no more symptoms from arthritis, chronic back and neck pain, carpal tunnel syndrome and anxiety.
 I no longer temporarily lose the use of my hands due to the aforementioned issues and I do not spend my time at a chiropractor's office, nor do you see me trying to stretch or adjust myself continuously throughout the day.
 This product changed my life!
 I continue to use it and find the best value in the higher milligram bottles.
 The higher the milligrams, the higher the potency and you can take less of it making it last longer.
 I take the Equine which will last me almost for the year and the DDW10 Promo Code (for all HempMy Pet products) takes $40 dollars off which is an amazing saving.
 For the equine, if not using the 20 mg’s per pump, some customers have chosen to replace the topper with one that can be used as a syringe.
 You insert a dropper, invert the bottle, and extract the amount desired.

 To work on separation anxiety, practice leaving your dog alone in the house for small increments of time in the beginning.
-Of course, it is best to leave them after an exercise session while leaving them with puzzles or bones as you progress to bigger time frames.
-The smaller space is that you leave them in, for example, a full house versus one small size room, the less fearful they will likely be.
+Of course, it is best to leave them after an exercise session.
+Leave them with KONG puzzles or bones to occupy them.
+A smaller space to leave them in is best.
+A larger room would add to the anxiety.